Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 In short: yes... but not for me.
 Let me explain the story.

 The main branch has been published by 2BitWizard with a minimal readme during the summer 2023.
 The author kindly sent me some pre-release boards (quite different from the current design) for feedback, at about the same time.
 Unfortunately, 10 months passed before I found time/motivation to dive back seriously into the project.
-Meanwhile, I lost any way to contact the author after leaving all social media for different reasons.
+Meanwhile, I lost any way to contact the author as well as the manual to assemble the pre-release boards after leaving all social media for different reasons.

 But I still owed 2BitWizard a feedback.
 I had a debt.

 To my big surprise, the main branch stayed nearly inactive after the initial commit.
-Out of curiosity, I've decided to restart the mod from zero, putting my pre-release boards aside.
+Out of curiosity, I've decided to restart the mod from zero, alone, putting my pre-release boards aside.
 I wanted to confirm that it was possible to make the project with the only informations, gerbers and schematics provided in the main repository.
-It required some educated guesses on my side.
-I needed external help (see the acknowledgements).
+It required some educated guesses.
+I finally seeked for external help (see the acknowledgements).
 I had to modify important things.
 This is why I've decided to make this fork to fill the gaps and fix the project.

 ## What have been changed compared to the main branch ?
 - Inconsistencies between BOM and schematic have been fixed;